 “Funding for education, funding for healthcare, funding for housing, funding for infrastructure, on and on and on,” said Alex Padilla, California Secretary of State.

 On topic of the upcoming primary election, Padilla introduces the idea of how Orange County will go about this election differently than ever before.
-This election, all individuals eligible to vote will automatically receive their ballot in the mail (stamps no longer requires) and those who prefer to walk-in their ballot or vote in person at any vote center in the county over the course of ten days leading up to the election and election day itself.
+This election, all individuals eligible to vote will automatically receive their ballot in the mail (stamps no longer required) and those who prefer to walk-in their ballot or vote in person at any vote center in the county over the course of ten days leading up to the election and election day itself.
 The increased accessibility is very important for a higher voter turnout in the upcoming elections, as voters can take weeks to decide on the candidate of their choice, then mail in their ballot from the comfort of their own home.

 “Whether it’s voting, or the census, or democracy is dependent on us participating,” said Secretary of State Alex Padilla.